Catalog Generation

 • psf [DEFAULT] : This option is a modification of DAOStarFinder which relies on a library of TinyTim (model) PSFs to locate each source then uses DAOStarFinder to measure the final position and photometry of each identified source.

-These options are selected through the “starfinder_algorithm” parameter in the JSON configuration files in the pars/hap_pars directory as used by runsinglehap.
+These options are selected through the “starfinder_algorithm” parameter in the DAO section of the catalog_generation configuration files in the drizzlepac/pars/hap_pars/svm_parameters directory.

 2.1.1: Source Identification using DAOStarFinder